-Program lands are organized into approximately 2,000 to 3,000 acre blocks reffered to as habitat complexes.
-There are five habitat complex distributed across the project area, containing the majority of land to be burned on an annual basis (Figure-1).
-The following description generally applies to areas that will be burned:
+Program lands are generally organized into approximately 1,000 to 3,000 acre blocks reffered to as habitat complexes.
+There are six habitat complexes distributed across the project area, containing the majority of land to be burned on an annual basis (Figure-1).
+We anticipate burning approximately 1,000 - 2,000 acres annually across all habitat complexes.
+Burn unit boundaries will be identified and provided to contractor during February of each year for planning purposes.
+The following description generally apply to areas that will be burned: